clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 We put out the call  - and we received 18 thoughtful applications for you to consider.
 You can also review past long-term project updates on our [website](https://clojuriststogether.org) to get an idea of what past long-term grant recipients have been able to accomplish with your past support (pretty amazing!)

-Please review the applications below and select 6 developers to receive funding in 2025.
-Be on the lookout for an email that contains your link to a Ranked Vote ballot.
+Please review the applications below and select 5 developers to receive funding in 2025.
+Be on the lookout for an email that contains the link to your Ranked Vote ballot.
 Here we go ..in alphabetical order (by last name)....

 ### Deadline for your vote to be counted: December 4, 2024 Midnight Pacific Time